dakivara/pgcrud/docs/getting-started/cursor.md

+from material.plugins.blog.author import Author
 The pgcrud cursor extends the psycopg cursor, offering enhanced functionality and usability:

-- **Row Factory Integration**: Supports passing a row factory directly via type hints, simplifying code and improving readability.
+- **Row Factory Integration**: Supports passing a row factory directly via type hints.
-- **Built-in Serialization & Validation**: Provides integration with your preferred data serialization and validation library, ensuring robust data handling.
+- **Built-in Serialization & Validation**: Provides integration with your preferred data serialization and validation library.
+- **Execute Queries for Query Builder**: You can directly execute your queries from the pgcrud Query Builder.

 ## Row Factory